jayaemekar/systemdesign/docs/DesigningPastebin.md

                 deletePaste(api_dev_key, api_paste_key)
 A successful deletion returns ‘true’, otherwise returns ‘false’.

-## 6. Database Design
+### Database Design

-A few observations about the nature of the data we are storing:
+A couple more observations on the data we're storing:

-1. We need to store billions of records.
+1. We require billions of documents to be stored.
-2. Each metadata object we are storing would be small (less than 1KB).
+2. Each metadata object that we store will be small (less than 1KB).
-3. Each paste object we are storing can be of medium size (it can be a few MB).
+3. Each paste object we store can be of average size (it can be a few MB).
-4. There are no relationships between records, except if we want to store which user created what Paste.
+4. Except for storing which user generated which Paste, there are no linkages between entries.
-5. Our service is read-heavy.
+5. Our service requires extensive reading.

 **Database Schema:**
 We would need two tables, one for storing information about the Pastes and the other for users’ data.